ghomem/definitive/README.md

 # definitive
-A simple program to dictionary style definitions
+A simple program to generate dictionary style definitions.